-2.4.
-EQUIVALENCE OF MRCP (UK) WITH MD / DNB
+Equivalence of MRCP (UK) with MD / DNB

 There is a Government of India Gazette notification equating MD/DNB Degrees awarded by the recognized universities and institutions equivalent to overseas postgraduate qualifications.
+Ref : Notification published in the Gazette of India dated 10.03.2008 (see below).